Irek-h/JWT_CaDS/README.md

 A key of the same size as the hash output (for instance, 256 bits for "HS256") or larger MUST be used with this algorithm.
 NIST SP 800-117 states that the effective security strength is the minimum of the security strength of the key and two times the size of the internal hash value.
 As a rule of thumb, make sure to pick a shared-key as long as the length of the hash.
 For HS256 that would be a 256-bit key (or 32 bytes) minimum.

 It is imporntant to notice that brute force attacks happen in the wild all the time, so having bad password policy will eventually lead to exploitation.
-That includes both low entropy passwords and leaked password vulnerable to dictionary atttacks.
+That includes both low entropy passwords and password vulnerable to dictionary atttacks & rainbow table attacks.